LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 script.

-The conversion by the `d2` command-line executable of `.d2` files to `.svg` files can be quite slow (as of its 0.6.8 version).
+The conversion by the `d2` command-line executable of `.d2` files to `.svg` files can be quite slow (as of its 0.6.8 version) with the default `elk` layout engine.
+The `dagre` layout engine is much faster but doesn't support a node referencing itself (notably, a node representing a metaclass that instantiates itself).

 Using the default d2 layout engine (`elk`) works fine with graph with a relatively small number of nodes and edges.
 When that's not the case,